"Little House" fans trace the Ingalls family's meandering path, looking for echoes from the past.

 In tiny Burr Oak, 12 miles north of Decorah along U.S. 52, the Laura Ingalls Wilder Park and Museum is open weekends in May and daily through September; other months by appointment only.

-Laura Ingalls Wilder Days are in June, with Little Miss Laura and Young Almanzo contests, pioneer games and demonstrations, a 5K run/walk, music, a cemetery walk, a Grand Parade and a pioneer gospel gathering.
+Laura Ingalls Wilder Days are held the fourth weekend of June, with Little Miss Laura and Young Almanzo contests, a greased-pig contest, pioneer games and demonstrations, a 5K run/walk, music and a parade.

 De Smet, South Dakota